Learning Koopman Models From Data Under General Noise Conditions: Preliminaries

 for all $x_0\in\mathbb{X}_0$.
 Note that just like in the LTI case, if this property is satisfied for $n= n_\mathrm{x}$, then (i) the rank condition can be satisfied for $ n_\mathrm{x} \geq n\geq 1$ and the minimal $n$ for which it holds is called the lag $n_\ast$ of the system at $x_0$; (ii) the rank of the Jacobian does not change for $n\geq n_\mathrm{x}$; (iii) hence, the existence of \eqref{inv:obs} is ensured for any $n\geq n_\ast$.

-For simplicity, throughout the paper, we call $\Lambda_{\mathrm{x},n}$ the observability map, used to compute the initial condition $x_0$ from future values of the output $y$.
+Throughout the paper, we call $\Lambda_{\mathrm{x},n}$ the observability map, which can be used to compute the initial condition $x_0$ from future values of the output $y$.
 Conversely, the reconstructability concept is used to calculate the initial condition from past values of the output.
 For $n\geq 1$, it holds that

 where $\circ_0 f(x_0) =x_0$.
 If, for the given $n$, $\Lambda_{\mathrm{x},n}$ exists, then, using \eqref{eq:nl_interm_reconstr_aut}, we have:

 for all $x_0\in\mathbb{X}_0$.
 The function $\Pi_{\mathrm{x},n}:\mathbb{R}^{n n_\mathrm{y}}\rightarrow\mathbb{X}_0\subseteq \mathbb{R}^{n_\mathrm{x}}$ is called the reconstructability map.
 In the Koopman form, assuming that the output function is in the span of the lifted states (or simply included in the lifting set), i.e., $y_k=Cz_k$, with $C\in\mathbb{R}^{n_\mathrm{y}\times n_\mathrm{z}}$, we construct the following map: